Gaza farmer unearths Byzantine-era mosaic

 "The archaeological discovery is still in its early stages and we await to know more of the secrets and civilization values," the ministry said in a statement.
 "National research teams are working in partnership with international experts and scientists from the French Archaeology School."

-Gaza is rich with antiquities, having been an important trading spot for civilisations dating as far back as the ancient Egyptians and the Philistines depicted in the Bible, through to the Roman empire and the crusades.
+Gaza is rich with antiquities, having been an important trading spot for civilisations.

 Several discoveries have been made in recent years.
 But due to a lack of funds and relevant professionals, Gaza has usually invited international groups to help with the process of excavation and preservation.